snaqu/static-html-webpack-boilerplate/README.md

 - SCSS to CSS transpilation, bundling, autoprefixing, and minification
 - Automatic copying of HTML and static assets from `src` to `dist` folders
 - Linting for styles and scripts
+- Support for webp images
+- Bootstrap on another branch

 ## 🛠 Usage